NaftaliHolland/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that copies all html files
 List files
-Script that lists files in long format with user and group ids displayed numerically
+Script that lists files in long format with user and group ids displayed numerically Deletes all the files that produced by emacs